majgis/ngify/README.md

     * This is the JavaScript output, with these tokens being replaced:
         * {templateName} - file name with extension
         * {html} - minified html file contents

+* htmlPath
+    * Set to false by default, you just get the file name
+    * If true, path is relative to the current working directory (cwd)
+    * If a string, relativePath.replace(string, '')
+    * If an array of strings, relativePath.replace(string, '') for each item in the array
+    * In the last two cases, managing the forward slashes is left up to you.

 * htmlMinifyArgs